-The government of the United Arab Emirates has announced the upcoming launch of a multiple-entry UAE tourist visa valid for 5 years, in a move to encourage foreign travelers to become repeat visitors to the country.
+The government of the United Arab Emirates has launched a multiple-entry UAE tourist visa valid for 5 years, in a move to encourage foreign travelers to become repeat visitors to the country.
 The announcement of the new tourist visa was made by the Prime Minister and Ruler of Dubai, Sheikh Mohammed bin Rashid, following a UAE

 The United Arab Emirates (UAE) has introduced a number of travel restrictions due to the coronavirus pandemic.
 These restrictions involve both visas and residency permits and could affect a large number of travelers and official residents of the country.